-It’s no secret that the love bond between an animal and a human is one of the strongest bonds in the world and that is demonstrated every day in millions of homes.
-It is also the basis for what is becoming a powerful, common mode of therapy in many long-term health care facilities in the US.
+It’s no secret that the love bond between an animal and a human is one of the strongest bonds in the world, and that is demonstrated every day in millions of homes.
+It is also the basis for what is becoming a powerful, everyday mode of therapy in many long-term healthcare facilities in the US.

 Dogs naturally have a calming and therapeutic effect.
-Think of all the times you’re having a bad day and then once your dog comes around, your mood starts to change.
-You may snuggle up with him to calm yourself or you may just vent your problems away to it and the stress of the day momentarily goes away.
+Think of all the times you’re having a bad day, and your mood changes once your dog comes around.
+You may snuggle up with him to calm yourself or vent your problems to them, and the day’s stress momentarily goes away.
 For elders, they can help a patient cope with the emotional issues related to their illness.
 Animals also offer physical contact with another living creature, something that is often missing in an elder’s life.

-Dr. Michael McCullough, a Portland, Oregon, psychiatrist, who specializes in why pets excel as therapeutic agents, states, “Touch is one of our primary needs when we’re born and one of our last needs to go.”
-In long-term facilities, residents are often lacking the feeling that they are needed.
-The inclusion of pets, even if only for a brief time, allows them to be nurturers again.
-It also allows them to pet the furry visitors facilitating physical movement and social behaviors they may be lacking.
+Dr. Michael McCullough, a Portland, Oregon psychiatrist specializing in why pets excel as therapeutic agents, states, “Touch is one of our primary needs when we’re born and one of our last needs to go.”
+In long-term facilities, residents often need more time to feel that they are needed.
+The inclusion of pets, even if only briefly, allows them to be nurturers again.
+It also allows them to pet the furry visitors facilitating physical movement and social behaviors they may lack.

 The elderly can also benefit from pets in the following ways:

 - Providing a source of touch and affection

 - Stimulating exercise and activity